Where to Stay in Brussels: Top Areas for Your Perfect Trip

 FAQ

-What's the best area for visitors?
+What's the best area for first-time visitors?

 The Historic Center is a great starting point since you can easily access major landmarks.

-Are there any family-friendly areas?
+Are there any areas?

 Yes!
 Ixelles and Sablon have parks and plenty of kid-friendly activities.